tjs1989/tony-imburse-tech-test/README.md

 The tests which have been written mostly check for things upon response codes.
 I like the assertions on offer from the AssertJ library, so I have opted to use them.
 If I had more time then an additional improvement which I would make to the tests would be to sift through the response bodies to see if there was any additinal verifications which we could do.
 An example would be to check that the error messages in the nested json array for failed attempts are correct etc.

+Please do get in touch if you have any questions.
+I very much look forward to your reply.